CountTails/csuf-notes/src/fall-2024/cpsc-544/lecture-5_software-process-assessment.md

 ### 3) Involve senior management

-- Senior management sets organization priorities
+- Senior management that sets organization priorities is the site manager
 - Must be personally involved with assessment and its follow-up action plans
 - Lack of involvement may lead to change work having low priority

 ### 4) Keep an open mind and level head

 - Even when assessment is appropriately supportive, some people can feel resentful and may not cooperate
-- If team member action's demonstrate a desire for active collaboration, people generally respond positively
+- If team member's action demonstrate a desire for active collaboration, people generally respond positively

 ### 5) Focus on action